-(Added by Ordinance No. 188280, effective April 14, 2017.)
+(Added by Ordinance Nos.
+188280 and 189556, effective July 12, 2019.)

-- A. To preserve order and decorum, the presiding officer or designee may direct that any person who disrupts any Council meeting, or any person who engages in dangerous or threatening behavior, after first having been warned to cease and desist from such disruption or dangerous or threatening behavior, be ejected or excluded from Council Chambers or such other place as the Council may be in session. - B. For purposes of this Section, an ejection is an order made by a Person-in-Charge to immediately leave the meeting, and an exclusion is an order made by the Director of the Bureau of Internal Business Services or designee prohibiting a person from entering or remaining at future meetings for a specified period of time. - C. Ejection or exclusion shall be issued in the following manner: - 1.
+- A. To preserve order and decorum, the presiding officer or designee may direct that any person who disrupts any Council meeting, or any person who engages in dangerous or threatening behavior, after first having been warned to cease and desist from such disruption or dangerous or threatening behavior, be ejected or excluded from Council Chambers or such other place as the Council may be in session. - B. For purposes of this Section, an ejection is an order made by a Person-in-Charge to immediately leave the meeting, and an exclusion is an order made by the Chief Administrative Officer of the Office of Management and Finance, the Deputy Chief Administrative Officer of the Office of Management and Finance, or their designees prohibiting a person from entering or remaining at future meetings for a specified period of time. - C. Ejection or exclusion shall be issued in the following manner: - 1.
 The presiding officer or designee will give a warning to the person engaging in disruptive, dangerous or threatening behavior.
 If the person engaging in disruptive, dangerous or threatening behavior does not cease that behavior following the warning, the presiding officer or designee will issue an ejection.
 An ejection shall be for the remainder of the session at which the disruptive, dangerous or threatening behavior has occurred. - 2.
 For purposes of this Section, a person disrupts a meeting of the Council if the person engages in any conduct that obstructs or impedes the orderly carrying on of the business of the meeting.
 Such conduct includes, but is not limited to: any conduct that substantially prevents any other person from hearing, viewing or meaningfully participating in the meeting; any conduct that substantially interferes with ingress or egress to or free movement within the Council Chambers; shouting over, or otherwise disrupting, any person who is recognized by the presiding officer; any conduct that substantially interferes with City business conducted by City staff present at the session; or failure to obey any reasonable direction of the presiding officer.